Desert Springs

 Table Chart PROFILE FAQ

-Desert Springs features high concentrations of family households, with a fairly typical median household size
+Desert Springs features high concentrations of family households, with a lower-than-average median household size

-Family households constitute 77.1% of all households, including 40.9% couples with children, 31.2% couples without children, and 5.0% single parent families.
-Non-family households account for the remaining 22.9%, with lone person households at 18.7% and group households comprising 3.4%.
-The median household size is 2.8 people, which aligns with the average in the Rest of NT.
+Family households account for 77.1% of all households, including 40.9% couples with children, 31.2% couples without children, and 5.0% single parent families.
+Non-family households constitute the remaining 22.9%, with lone person households at 18.7% and group households comprising 3.4%.
+The median household size is 2.8 people, which is smaller than the Rest of NT average of 3.1.

 Frequently Asked Questions - Households